jdevries3133/nvim_config/README.md

 Then, open neovim for the first time. **You'll see a bunch of errors on initial startup, this is expected until plugins are installed.** Run `:PlugInstall` to install all the plugins.
 After the process is complete, close and open neovim.
 Now, you should expect no errors.
-Now, run `:PlugUpdate` on a regular basis (ideally every 1-2 weeks at minimum).

-The plugins I've chosen are pretty stable and drama-free but if you ever have an issue updating a plugin feel free to open an issue against this repo, because it's probably going to be a problem for both of us!
+If neovim is still sad, running `:PlugInstall` again and restarting neovim is a good troubleshooting step.
+If you still have an issue, try `:checkhealth` and see if neovim is disappointed in your computer.
+If the cause of the issue remains unclear, open and issue or reach out to me, I'm happy to help if I can!

 ### Step 3 (optional): Environment Variables